Skip to content

 The daily report¤

-After submitting the data, a table with a daily report is displayed, as well as a plot underneath.
+After submitting the data request, a table with a daily report is displayed, as well as a plot underneath.
 Both are useful to identify suspicious entries in the data that should be either manually fixed or discarded.

 For example, the following image shows that there is a problem in first day, 2023-03-14, by highlighting in red the problematic cell.
-In particular, it shows that, based on the expected time difference between data points (see the description of the Station), there is only 80% of the data expected for this day.
+In particular, it shows that, based on the expected time difference between data points (taken as the mode of the time difference for all the data in the range), there is only 80% of the data expected for this day.
 In addition, there are 2 suspicious entries on that day.

 Daily report showing some suspicious entries